-A further implication of the theory can be tested by exploiting the fact that non-democratic governments sometimes create special courts to ensure that politically sensitive cases are handled according to the ruling party’s wishes, while allowing mundane matters to proceed through ordinary courts (Toharia 1975; Fraenkel 1941; Peerenboom 2002; Moustafa 2003; 2007; Hilbink 2007).
-The theoretical mechanisms summarized above only operates if electoral cases are heard in the ordinary courts. f alleged perpetrators of election manipulation pliant specialized courts, increases in de jure independence for the general courts should not lead to a more open legal opportunity structure for the opposition, or to increased risk for agents or the party.
+A further implication of the theory can be tested by exploiting the fact that non-democratic governments sometimes create special courts to ensure that politically sensitive cases are handled according to the ruling party’s wishes, while allowing mundane matters to proceed through (more independent) ordinary courts (Toharia 1975; Fraenkel 1941; Peerenboom 2002; Moustafa 2003; 2007; Hilbink 2007).
+The theoretical mechanisms summarized above only operates if electoral cases are heard in the ordinary courts.
+If victims of electoral malfeasance lack access to the regular courts (due to their lack of jurisdiction in electoral cases), increased independence for those courts should not drive increased legal mobilization.
+Moreover, if alleged perpetrators of election manipulation face consequences only from pliant specialized courts, increases in de jure independence for the general courts should not lead to a more open legal opportunity structure for the opposition, or to increased risk for agents or the party.

 Hypothesis 2 (H2): The effect posited in H1 should only be observed in cases without specialized electoral courts.